Shop Humana Medicare plans from October 15 to December 7.

-With a Medicare Advantage plan, you may pay a monthly plan premium to the insurer in addition to the Medicare premium you already pay.
-Many Medicare Advantage plans—including the majority of Humana's - also provide prescription drug coverage at no additional cost.Prescription drug plans
+With a Medicare Advantage (MA) plan, you may pay a monthly plan premium to the insurer in addition to the Medicare premium you already pay.
+Many MA plans—including the majority of Humana's - also provide prescription drug coverage at no additional cost.Prescription drug plans

 With a Medicare Supplement insurance plan, you pay a monthly plan premium to the insurer in addition to the Medicare premium you already pay.
-The premium may vary by plan type, and other factors depending on where you live.
+The premium varies by plan type, state and other factors.

-In most cases, your coverage becomes effective on the first day of the next month after you join.
-However, if you enroll in a 2013 plan between October 15 and December 7, your coverage will become effective January 1.Prescription drug plans
+In most cases, your coverage becomes effective on the first day of the next month after you enroll.
+However, if you enroll in a plan between October 15 and December 7, your coverage is effective on January 1 of the following year.Prescription drug plans

-If you purchase a stand-alone prescription drug plan while you're enrolled in a Medicare Advantage plan with prescription drug coverage,you will be disenrolled automatically from your Medicare Advantage plan.
+If you purchase a stand-alone prescription drug plan while you're enrolled in a Medicare Advantage plan with prescription drug coverage,you are automatically disenrolled from your Medicare Advantage plan.

 Prepare yourself for the unexpected things in life.
 Learn where to go for care if you have the flu, twist your ankle or may be facing a serious situation.Learn more about where to go for care

-Register now to receive enrollment reminder e-mails about important enrollment deadlines.Sign Up today (link opens in new window)
+Register now to receive free reminder emails about important enrollment deadlines.Sign up today